CarringtonAllison/SoulM8/README.md

-#SoulM8

-##SoulM8 is a intuitive dating app that claims to help individuals find love in 8 questions
+SoulM8 is an intuitive dating app that helps individuals find love in just 8 questions